what to follow your making a murderer’ binge with

 You've probably finished Making a Murderer by now.
+You probably binge-watched it over a single weekend in an attempt to take your mind off the joylessness of #dryjan.
 But that hasn't stopped you joining the procession of armchair detectives who, after eye-rolling at the final verdicts of the trial, went online to read more about it.
-Maybe because you felt dissatisfied by all the unanswered questions in the series -- like, why was there zero trace of blood in the bedroom and the garage, where this bloody killing supposedly took place?
+Maybe because you felt dissatisfied by all the unanswered questions in the series - like, why was there zero trace of blood in the bedroom and the garage, where this bloody killing supposedly took place?
 Did the jury never stop to consider Steven Avery has an IQ lower than 70 and doesn't wear underwear?
-These are important facts.
+These are important facts here.

 Paradise Lost: The Child Murders at Robin Hood Hills